inivekin/abosa/abosa.typ

 frae apex tae at hand dragon.
-Astride Aegis, nae more sundered, asserting I won't fall again, what merit hae this, I wondered, in numbered seconds o sun's wane.
+Astride Aegis, nae more sundered, asserting I won't fall again, what merit hae this, I wondered in numbered seconds o sun's wane.
 I measured it one less than twice, an cut till all clippings were worn,